Last Updated on March 7, 2021 by Dani

 Bushwick: A quirky neighborhood with lots of street art and a large artist community, but also home to a large Hispanic community.
 There are excellent places to eat, cool bars and some places to go out in Bushwick.
 This neighborhood is popular with a younger crowd and alternative travelers.
 It takes about 30 mins to get to places of interest in Manhattan, and there are two subway lines, the L and M (and the J / Z lines in South Bushwick).

 Clinton Hill & Fort Greene: There are some great Airbnb’s in these two historic neighborhoods, where you find gorgeous Brownstone architecture and historic homes.
 There aren’t as many restaurants and bars as in Williamsburg, but still a decent number of very good eateries nearby.
-If you’re Airbnb is in Clinton Hill, you’ll be close to the G line (subway), which connects to the A train in Downtown Brooklyn to get you to Manhattan.
+If your Airbnb is in Clinton Hill, you’ll be close to the G line (subway), which connects to the A train in Downtown Brooklyn to get you to Manhattan.
 If you’re staying in Fort Greene, you will be close to Atlantic Terminal, where lots of different subway lines go to Manhattan (the 2, 3, 4, 5, N, R, Q, B, D) as well as a direct train to JFK Airport (the LIRR).

 Where to stay in Brooklyn: Airbnb vs Hotel